Tour of the Church

 We will show you more windows in the future

 There is a peel of eight bells in the Tower at Morecambe Parish Church.
-Throughout the year the bells were rung for every 10 am.
-Service.
-Practice night is Friday, 8.00pm till 9.30pm.
+Practice night is Friday, starting at 7.30pm.
 Ringing for 10:00 am service meet 9:30 am in back of church.
 You would be more than welcome to have a go!
 You will find it is never too early or too late to start.
-Ringers include young and old, men and women, boys and girls, bright – and the not so bright!
-Sometimes a whole family will be found ringing together.
-If your curiosity has been aroused telephone 01524 414884 for an introduction to your nearest band of ringers.
+Ringers include young and old, men and women, boys and girls.
+Just come along to the vestry door on a Friday at 7-30pm (apart from the 1st Friday in the month)

 The first chapel was very close to where the present church is built.
 In the old church yard is the grave of Sarah, wife of Robert Bond, ship’s carpenter, dated 1788 the gravestone stands on a spot close to the west entrance of the first church.
 Some stones from this building are to be seen in the gable of “White House” on Marine Road in Bare.